 7. Storing employee data

-You must keep employee information confidential and comply with Data Protection laws.
-Employee data should be stored securely for at least seven years.
+You must keep employee information confidential and comply with the UK GDPR and the Data Protection Act 2018.

 8. Equal opportunities